SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Flashlink Frame - 3GHD-EO.md

 ### General Page

-Thispage contains general information about a 3GHD-EO module, including:
+This page contains general information about a 3GHD-EO module, including:

 - **Type:** The module type.
 - **Card Status:** The current status of this card.